mrdandelion6/Learn-to-Code/README.md

 - `Python & Jupyter` : data analysis + ml
 - `R` : data analysis + ml

 The other folders may also contain some decent notes, but are not going to be as in depth as the above list.
+I am making them as I go along.

 ## Usage